blazejba/gp2/README.md

 Concurrently to the development of the software, an in-depth documentation is made, for the purpose of spreading the knowledge and understanding of Evolutionary Computation.
- GPEC is released under an open-source license to promote free-science.
+ GPEC is released under an open-source license to promote free science.

 To start evolving your own programs, plug in an evaluator of your choice, by following the instructions given in the documentation,